JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 * HTC Vive Headset
 * [BaseStation ver 1.0](https://www.vive.com/eu/accessory/base-station/)

-How to Install and Configure Revive for HTC Vive:
+#### How to Install and Configure Revive for HTC Vive:
-1. Install Oculus Rift S Software by clicking the Download Software button from https://www.oculus.com/setup/
+1. Install [Oculus Rift S Software](https://www.oculus.com/setup/) but do not set up the headset.
 2. Follow the installation default options until you get to the screen instructing you to connect your headset.
 Do not complete this step.
 3. Click the Skip Setup button.